Afbakayle: Name and background

-The long version of the name of this poem is Xuseenow caqligu kaama baxo which literally means, Oh Huseen, your memory never falters.
+The long version of the name of this poem is Xuseenow caqligu kaama baxo which literally means, Oh Huseen, your intellect never falters.
 The name Afbakayle, the shortened version title of the poem literally means the Hare's Mouth.
 This is in reference to the name of a week-long battle from 30 May 1901 which through to June 1901 between Darawiish forces and the British Empire's army and their African, including Somali conscripts.

 The Afbakayle battle was the first confrontation between the British colonial army and the Darawiish.
 The first phase of that battle occurred on 30 May between Jama Siad Dhulbahante tribe under the Darawiish banner and the British colonial army under captain-major Beynon.
 A British war report described the Jama Siad Dhulbahante fighting against Major Beynon, the first Darawiish-British battle, as occurring on 30 May 1901:

 The act of producing poetry and orations by Sayid Mohamed is usually chronicled to the post-Jidbaali period.
 In the 106th verse of the poem Gaala-leged, the Sayid claims to speak on behalf of the contemporaneous supreme garaad of the Ciid-Nugaal, Diiriye Guure; suggesting that the Sayid considered the Darawiish king Diiriye Guure as holding a more senior rank within the Darawiish than himself.